MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-create-remote-wmr.md

 ## Connect to the device

-When the remote app is ready for rendering content a connection to the player device can be established.
+When the remote app is ready for rendering content, a connection to the player device can be established.

 Connection can be done in one of two ways.
 1) The remote app connects to the player running on the device.
 2) The player running on the device connects to the remote app.

-To establish a connection from the remote app to the player device call the ```Connect``` method on the remote context specifying the hostname and port.
+To establish a connection from the remote app to the player device, call the ```Connect``` method on the remote context specifying the hostname and port.
 The port used by the Holographic Remoting Player is **8265**.

 ```cpp
 try